workadventure/map-starter-kit/README.md

 This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).

-To understand how to use this starter kit, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).
+To understand how to use this starter kit, follow the tutorial at [https://docs.workadventu.re/map-building/tiled-editor/](https://docs.workadventu.re/map-building/tiled-editor/).

 ## Structure

+We recommend following this file structure:

-* *public*: Static files like PDFs or audio files
+* *public/*: Static files like PDFs or audio files
-* *src*: Scripts files
+* *src/*: Scripts files or design source files
-* *tilesets*: All tilesets
+* *tilesets/*: All PNG tilesets
 * *map.tmj*: Map file
-* *map.png*: The map thumbnail displayed on the in-game map information
+* *map.png*: The map thumbnail used as meta-data

-If you want to use more than one map file, just add the new map file on root or in a folder.
+If you want to use more than one map file, just add the new map file in the root folder ( we recommend creating a copy of *map.tmj* and editing it, in order to avoid any mistakes).

-we recommend using 500x500 images for the map thumbnails.
+We recommend using 512x512 images for the map thumbnails.

 If you are going to create custom websites to embed in the map, please reference the HTML files in the `input` option in *vite.config.js*.